General Data Protection Regulations

 Who are we?

-We are notified as a Data Controller with the Office of the Information Commissioner under registration number Z5641313 and we are the data controller of any personal data that you provide to us.
+We are registered as a Data Controller with the Office of the Information Commissioner (ICO) under registration number Z5641313 and we are the data controller of any personal data that you provide to us.

 Any questions relating to this notice and our privacy practices should be made to: